overlookmotel/co-use/src/README.md

 I requested that this functionality be included in `co` ([PR](https://github.com/tj/co/pull/226)) but so far it has not.

 So this module is made by loading `co` and wrapping the code to add the `.use()` method.
 I will endeavour to update this module when new versions of co are released.
-The version of `co` used is noted in a comment at the top of [./lib/index.js](https://github.com/overlookmotel/co-use/blob/master/lib/index.js)
+The version of `co` currently used is `v --insert coVersion--`.

-If you wish to build `co-use` with a more recent version of `co`, do the following:
+If you wish to build `co-use` with the most recent version of `co`, do the following:

 1. Fork `co-use` from Github
-2. Update the version of co in `package.json` to the latest
-3. Go to the directory of the fork
+2. Go to the directory of the fork
-4. Run the following code:
+3. Run the following code:

 ```
-npm update  # loads latest version of co
-node ./bin/build.js
+npm install
+npm run build
 ```

 Please feel free to raise a PR with the updated build.